 Article III: Membership

 Section 1.
-Voting members shall consist of student members of undergraduate college councils, a student member from the Undeclared Leadership Council, a student member from the Graduate School Council, and two student-at-large members.
+Voting members shall consist of student members of undergraduate college councils, a student member from the Exploratory Studies Leadership Council, a student member from the Graduate School Council, and two student-at-large members.
 Associate members shall not have voting rights unless the primary representative from their area of affiliation is not present to vote.

 Section 2.
 Each college council shall appoint two student members (one primary representative and one alternate in the case of the primary’s absence) from their respective college prior to the last meeting of the spring semester.
-New members shall be encouraged to work with outgoing members of the Board to aide in the transition process.This will include attending their respective college council meeting at least once prior to their departure in order to find their replacement.
-If a replacement is not found, notifying the dean of the college that a representative should be appointed.
+New members shall be encouraged to work with outgoing members of the Board to aid in the transition process.
+This will include attending their respective college council meeting at least once prior to their departure in order to find their replacement.
+If a replacement is not found, notify the dean of the college that a representative should be appointed.
 In the absence of an appointment from a college’s College Council by the fourth week of the fall semester, the college’s representative shall be appointed by the dean of the college.
 Student-at-large members shall be appointed by the newly elected ASCSU President prior to the last meeting of the spring semester.
 The Graduate School Council shall appoint the student member from the Graduate School.
 In the absence of an appointment from the Graduate School Council by the fourth week of the fall semester, the Vice Provost for Graduate Studies shall appoint a representative from the Graduate School.
 The Undeclared Leadership Council shall appoint the student member from the Undeclared Leadership Council.
 In the absence of an appointment from the Undeclared Leadership Council by the fourth week of the fall semester, the Collaborative for Student Achievement shall appoint a representative from the Undeclared Leadership Council.

 Section 4.
 Members must not miss more than two (2) unexcused meetings per semester.
 Members may be excused from attending meetings at the discretion of the Chairperson.
 Members missing more than (2) unexcused meetings will be removed from the Board effective immediately, with their Associate member becoming the new main representative from that College.